holunda-io/bpm-ai-connectors-camunda-8/README.md

 1. Crafting tested, task- and model-specific prompts to get the most out of the LLM
 2. Interfacing with the LLM provider (like OpenAI GPT-4 or 3.5)
 3. Parsing the response into local process variables
 4. Handling and automatically fixing common error cases
-5. Mapping remaining exceptions to BPMN errors so that you can react to them with boundary events

 ---